dysthesis/dwl-patches/README.md

 Since dwl is still taking shape, patches may need to be updated after larger changes to the code.
 Feel free to contribute updated versions!

-**Note**: these external patches are user-submitted content, and the authors of dwl cannot monitor them.
+**Note**: These external patches are user-submitted content, and the authors of dwl cannot monitor them.
 Please download and review a patch before using it!

 ## Creating Patches
 1. Create a [Codeberg] account and fork the [dwl] repository.